intentionally-left-nil/pixelfed/README.md

 RUN sed -i -e 's/user\s\+nginx;/user www-data;/' /etc/nginx/nginx.conf
 ```

+## Handle fully-qualified domain names

+Hopefully this gets [upstreamed](https://github.com/pixelfed/pixelfed/pull/4617) soon.
+When referencing a username, if you use the full @username.domain.com, then clicking the generate links lead to a 404.
+This patch fixes pixelfed to properly return the username

+## Enable restricted admin invites

+This patch allows invites to be turned on for admin users only.
+That way you can only allow trusted users to add new members to your instance.

 # I don't want these patches/ I want to do it myself

 It's really easy to manage the images yourself